 WPScan WordPress Security Scanner runs on Linux distributions only.
 Unfortunately it does not support and cannot run on a Windows operating system, yet.
-It is pre-installed on the following Linux distributions; BackBox, BackTrack, Pentoo, SamuraiWTF and Kali Linux.
+WPScan is also pre-installed on BackBox, BackTrack, Pentoo, SamuraiWTF and Kali Linux distributions.

 WPScan WordPress Security Scanner can also check if the installed WordPress plugins are vulnerable or not.
 By enabling the enumeration option during a scan, WPScan will enumerate the plugins installed on the target WordPress and advise you if a vulnerable WordPress plugin is detected.
 WPScan can also enumerate the WordPress themes on a target WordPress installation.

 Installing a WordPress security plugin and applying all security tweaks is one thing, keeping your WordPress blog or website hacker and malware free is another.
-Since from time to time new WordPress security issues are discovered, and since typically websites frequently change (installing a new plugin, changing the theme, adding new users etc), as a WordPress administrator you should launch frequent security scans against the WordPress installations you administer with WPScan WordPress Security Scanner.
-By doing so, you ensure that the themes and WordPress plugins installed are not vulnerable, customizations do not expose your WordPress and all WordPress users are using strong passwords.
+As a WordPress administrator you should run frequent security scans with WPScan and also:

 The WPScan project official website is wpscan.org.